When to See a Pain Specialist

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-According to Daniel Leizman, MD, a pain management specialist at Cleveland Clinic’s Pain Management Center at Hillcrest Hospital, pain is traditionally considered chronic if it lasts for more than three months.
+Pain is traditionally considered chronic if it lasts for more than three months, according to anesthesiologist Youssef Saweris, MD.
 This includes pain that involves the spine or joints, cancer pain, nerve pain, unusual pain of the limbs, prolonged abdominal or pelvic pain, or pain after surgery.

-“When an individual is experiencing pain for an extended period of time, or is under the care of a primary or specialty care physician and still experiencing pain, it’s time to seek help from a pain management specialist,” Dr. Leizman says.
-“It’s important to see a pain physician before resorting to taking narcotic medications for a long time or undergoing multiple injection procedures without knowing the cause of the pain,” he says.
+Don’t continue to suffer.
+If you’ve been experiencing pain for an extended period of time, or if you were under the care of a primary or specialty care physician and are still experiencing pain, it’s time to seek help from a pain management specialist.

-“For every patient, the goal is to diagnose the problem, to restore and optimize function, and to decrease pain,” he says.
-“Every patient also provides an opportunity to address lifestyle choices.
+“For every patient, the goal is to diagnose the problem, to restore and optimize function and to decrease pain,” says Dr. Saweris.
+“In addition, every visit is an opportunity to address favorable lifestyle changes.”

 You and your pain management specialist will look deeper at the original cause of your chronic pain.
 To take steps to help fix and prevent future problems, Dr. Saweris recommends:

 “Simple lifestyle changes, such as learning how to cope with stress and good sleep hygiene, can lead to improvements in your level of pain and long-term quality of life,” says Dr. Saweris.
 “We are here to guide you through these changes as you acquire and embrace them as a part of your new daily routine.”